Geoooorge/google_shopping-cs_cart/README.md

 ```
 Rename 'category_example.rb' file to 'category.rb'

-Add the preferred 'Google Shopping category'
+Populate GOOGLE_PRODUCT_CATEGORY with the preferred Google Shopping category.

-Add any suppliers or brands to be excluded from feed generation
+Populate EXCLUDED_SUPPLIER with any suppliers or brands to be excluded from feed generation.

+Populate DEFAULT_CATEGORY with preferred default product category if no 'Secondary categories' value is provided.
 ```

-Shoping File
+Shopping File
 ```
 Update Feed('your_csv_file_name').export_feed to contain your filename of exported CSV data
 ```